 Have a celebratory neighborhood kick-off event.

-My youngest son will be a Young AngelRider this year – we plan to have a neighborhood BBQ to celebrate his participation and will ask those who attend to contribute to AngelRide in his name.
-It’s a great way to raise awareness, attract new riders and volunteers, and to make a young rider even more enthusiastic about his participation in this special weekend.
+My youngest son was a Young AngelRider – we hosted a neighborhood BBQ to celebrate his participation and asked those who attended to contribute to AngelRide in his name.
+It was a great way to raise awareness, attract new riders and volunteers, and to make a young rider even more enthusiastic about his participation in this special weekend.